 Since he had special affinity with souls he looked up anything with that too.
 There was not very many options for that available.
 He was not sure if that was because he was not high enough level or skill to get them, or simply because he was the first dungeon who had a soul that could use them.
 There were some options for undead creatures using the souls of killed adventurers.
 Another option used the death of creatures to generate soul energy, though he had no idea what he would even use that for.
 The only remotely useful option he saw was for some kind of soul perception, it could more accurately see the power of creatures and people.
 Mostly he was looking for ideas of what was possible.

 The titles that Caden received had actually provided him with vital information.
 One skill said that he would gain the first level of skills easier.
 That meant that he did not have to purchase skills in order to learn them.
 He could potentially learn any of the skills that were available for purchase, which was good because most of them were not cheap and he did not want to waste his Ability Points.
-Caden wondered if certain skills could only be purchased though.
+Most of the ones he had looked at could not even be purchased yet.
+He wondered if certain skills could only be purchased though.
 At the moment he had no idea how many points he would get each level.
 If he got 100 per level then they were rare enough that he would want to conserve them.
 He could end up getting a lot more, or a lot less.
 He had no way of knowing.
-So long as He was not in any actual danger he was not going to waste his resources.
+So long as he was not in any actual immediate danger, he was not going to waste his resources.
 He wasn’t just going to sit around though.
 He didn’t want to kill the old man like his alter ego demanded, but he sure as hell was going to escape.

 Please feel free to comment.

 There are what I am always most interested in hearing: